 Community Housing Development Organizations (CHDOs)

-C-H-D-O, Community Housing Development Organization, is pronounced "cho-do."
-Under HOME, 15 percent of the HOME funds allocated to every PJ (a participating jurisdiction - city, County, multi-jurisdictional consortium, or state) are set aside for projects developed by CHDOs.
+Fifteen percent of the HOME funds allocated to every PJ (a participating jurisdiction - city, county, multi-jurisdictional consortium, or state) are set aside for projects owned, developed, or sponsored by CHDOs.
 The 15 percent CHDO set aside is Congress's explicit effort to direct HOME program funds into the hands of nonprofit developers.

 The CHDO must have a formal process for involving potential and actual low-income HOME program beneficiaries in the design, siting, and development of CHDO programs and projects.
 The more complex standards involve low-income accountability: no less than one-third of the CHDO's governing board must be residents of low-income neighborhoods (defined as at least 51 percent of households with incomes below 80 percent or median), low-income residents of the CHDO's target area, or elected representatives of low-income neighborhood organizations.
 The required board structure may necessitate restructuring or the creation of eligible subsidiaries plus, for CHDO projects, the establishment of project-specific advisory committees.

-For more information, please contact Abigal Versyp at email@example.com.
+For more information and the Single Family Development Homeownership CHDO set-aside, please contact Abigail Versyp at email@example.com.